trans-travel/trans-travel/us/ks.md

  * Trans men are required to be housed with women.
  * Nonbinary people are required to be housed according to sex assigned at birth.
+ * The prison system is accused of particularly [egregious discrimination](https://www.kansascity.com/news/state/kansas/article284628270.html) against a trans prison worker.
+This indicates that the state may be extremely harsh towards trans inmates.

 ## Legal Definition of Sex